oreum-industries/.github/profile/README.md

 ## Support

-These are supporting repos to aid development on client projects
+These are supporting repos to aid high-quality software development on client projects

 + [**Oreum Core**](https://github.com/oreum-industries/oreum_core) Core tools
   used by Oreum Industries on client projects to make data science work faster,